How to Transcribe an Interview: A Step-by-Step Guide - Ditto

 Content creators can create articles, blog posts, or social media content from repurposed interview transcripts since they can quickly extract quotes, key insights, or stories they want to share with their audiences without conducting another round of interviews.

 The ability to reuse some parts of the content opens new opportunities for content creation.
-These documents can be used as a resource for generating additional content that can reach targeted audiences across platforms like Facebook, where 74% of videos are watched without sound.
+These documents can serve as a resource for generating additional content that reaches targeted audiences across platforms, such as Facebook, where 74% of videos are watched without sound.

 Preservation and Backup